Vopaaz/checkpointing/docs/extension.md

 - raises an `CheckpointNotExist` special error, otherwise

 The data type of `ContextId` is determined by the identifier you use.
-If you use the built-in `AutoHashIdentifier`, it will be a [`hexdigest`](https://docs.python.org/3/library/hashlib.html#hashlib.hash.hexdigest){:target="_blank"}
+If you use the built-in `AutoFuncCallIdentifier`, it will be a [`hexdigest`](https://docs.python.org/3/library/hashlib.html#hashlib.hash.hexdigest){:target="_blank"}
 string.